julambl75/asg-summarisation/Code/Encoder-Decoder/README.md

 ## Conjunctive Summaries

 These are stories which consist of multiple sentences, all having the story's topic as a subject, as well as sharing the same verb.
+For a 3 sentence story, the format would be as follows: ```S V O1.
+S V O2.
+S V O3```.